philhawthorne/ha-dockermon/readme.md

 HA-Dockermon will automatically create switches on your Home Assistant instance when a new container is started.
 HA-Dockermon will also automatically remove those entities when a container is destroyed on the host system.

+**Warning:** When exposing Home Assistant via MQTT discovery, a switch entity will exist for your Home Assistant instance.
+Any calls to services such as `switch.turn_off` that specify an entity_id of `all` **will** turn off all of your Docker containers, including Home Assistant and HA-Dockermon (if exposed).

 ### Base Topic
 When using MQTT, you should take care to set a unique base topic name for the configuration `mqtt.base_topic`.
 When adding entities to Home Assistant, HA-Dockermon will use the `mqtt.base_topic` to determine a unique ID for the container.
 This is important for container names which may be shared on multiple Docker hosts.